a big grandfather clock offered us

 an-y-thing…

-Then the tock would drop down the well,
+Then the tock would drop down

 and the ripples would circle out and finish.